-There are three base horse coat colors, black, chestnut and bay.
-These three base colors along with various modifiers and dilutions provide us the vast spectrum of solid horse coat colors.
+There are four base horse coat colors, black, chestnut, bay and brown.
+These four base colors along with various modifiers and dilutions provide us the vast spectrum of solid horse coat colors.
 The chestnut base can be found in all breeds and is caused by a gene called the extension or E locus, which causes the production of red phaeomelanin pigment.

 Basic Chestnut